 Professor Sally Kift is a Principal Fellow of the Higher Education Academy, a Fellow of the Australian Academy of Law and President, Australian Learning & Teaching Fellows.
 She has held several university leadership positions, including as JCU’s Deputy Vice-Chancellor (Academic).
 Sally is a national Teaching Award winner, a national Senior Teaching Fellow, a Discipline Scholar (Law) and serves on many tertiary education boards.
 In 2017, Sally received an Australian University Career Achievement Award for her contribution to Australian HE.

-In her keynote presentation, Professor Kift will discuss first year student success and wellbeing and the lessons learned over the eighteen months of pandemic pedagogy and what works best for the first year student experience.
+In her keynote presentation, ‘Mediating first year student success and wellbeing: Pedagogy and practice in a pandemic’, Professor Kift will discuss first year student success and wellbeing and the lessons learned over the eighteen months of pandemic pedagogy and what works best for the first year student experience.